Reach company goals faster with leading and lagging indicators

 Use dashboards to make tracking your leading and lagging indicators easy

-Dashboards, by definition, are information management tools that are used to track business KPIs, metrics, and other key data points relevant to a business, department, or specific process.
-Through the use of data visualizations., dashboards simplify complex data sets to provide users with at a glance awareness of current performance.
-In other words, they are the best way to get your team on the same page.
+Once you have determined your leading and lagging indicators, it’s time to track them.
+This is where dashboards come in.
+A dashboard is an information management tool used to track business KPIs, metrics, and other key data points.
+Using data visualizations, dashboards simplify complex information to give everyone a clear, at-a-glance understanding of current performance.
+In short, they are the best way to get your entire team on the same page.

-Effective dashboarding practices involve not only understanding the leading and lagging indicators, but choosing the right ones, managing your progress toward them, and managing your team in such a way that regular monitoring actually becomes part of your company's culture.
-With everyone aware of your key indicators, you will be able to more effectively manage your team’s performance.
+Effective dashboarding involves understanding your indicators, choosing the right ones, and managing your team in a way that makes regular monitoring part of your company's culture.
+When everyone is aware of your key indicators, you will be able to manage your team’s performance more effectively and drive better results.